 The shift to digital format does not alter the curriculum or the skills you need to master.
 The number of sections, the type of questions, the amount of time you have, and the distribution of topics tested remain consistent with prior years.
 You still need to study the same material, practice the same skills, and familiarize yourself with the same content that has always been emphasized in your AP course.

-You'll need a suitable device—Mac, Windows, iPad, or a school-managed Chromebook—that can run the Bluebook app.
+You will need a suitable device — Mac, Windows, iPad, or a school-managed Chromebook — that can run the Bluebook app.
 The good news is that you only need an active internet connection at the start and the very end of the exam.
 If the connection drops midway, you can still continue testing without interruption.

 For schools worried about having enough devices or reliable internet, the College Board offers solutions.
 Schools can request loaner devices and Wi-Fi support.
 If battery life is a concern, consider that devices typically last through the entire testing period on a full charge.

-Given these changes, it's crucial not just to study the course material, but also to become comfortable with the Bluebook testing environment well before exam day.
-From January 2025 onward, you'll have access to test previews and practice assessments that closely mimic the digital testing interface.
+Given these changes, it is crucial not just to study the course material, but also to become comfortable with the Bluebook testing environment well before exam day.
+From January 2025 onward, you will have access to test previews and practice assessments that closely mimic the digital testing interface.

 Take advantage of these practice tools to get used to navigating between questions, annotating text, using the on-screen calculators, and marking questions for later review.
 Watch the available video tours and tutorials to familiarize yourself with every tool and feature in Bluebook.